|Legler Systems Company|||||AR System|||||Contact Us|||||Help|||||Home||||

 The Accounts Receivable System operates on any x86 personal computer (pc) in the Command Prompt window using Microsoft Windows XP, Windows 8, Windows 98 or even Windows 3.1.
 The pc can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client or server.
 Additionally, the ARS software can run on a single stand-alone pc or on a UNIX based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
 In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows is now supported for greater usefulness.
 The newest version of the accounts receivable software executes faster when running Windows XP or later version of Microsoft Windows.

-The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the AR executable programs.
+The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the ARS executable programs.
 The Windows accounts receivable programs are the same as the DOS accounts receivable programs for compatibility.
-For data archiving and historical reporting, the same AR executable programs can be run from a removable disk, such as a CD-ROM disk or USB flash drive; thereby eliminating the need to restore old financial data and programs to a separate hard disk drive in order to view or print accounts receivable reports offline.
+For customer data archiving and historical reporting, the same ARS executable programs can be run from a removable disk, such as a CD-ROM disk or USB flash drive; thereby eliminating the need to restore old customer data and programs to a separate hard disk drive in order to view or print accounts receivable reports offline.

 The Database Control System by Legler Systems Company is required to support Master File updates in a multi-user environment and is included with the Accounts Receivable software.
-The AR source programs are written in structured COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII) or mainframe (EBCDIC) environment.
+The ARS source programs are written in structured COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII) or mainframe (EBCDIC) environment.
 Each AR procedure identified on the Accounts Receivable Menu corresponds to a separate COBOL program.

 The AR System software cost is identified in the Software Price Sheet.